 Most property owners on the Gold Coast have just received their City of Gold Coast Water and Sewerage Rate Notice for January.
 Under Queensland law, you must receive a quarterly water bill.
 The City of Gold Coast issues their water bills in January, April, July and October.

-Whenever water bills arrive we get clients asking us their Gold Coast water bill is always out of date.
+Whenever water bills arrive, we get clients asking us why their Gold Coast water bill is always out of date.
+From experience, we can guarantee the average Gold Coast Water bill is still out of date.
 For example, most water bills issued in January were for water that was used between July and October.
-This is due to the contractors who read each individual water meter having set routes and timelines to read your meter so yes your usage charges are always at least two months out of date.
-This is why we suggest you monitor your own individual water meter weekly and read how to do it on our page “How To Read Your Water Meter”.
+This is due to the contractors who read each water meter having set routes and timelines to read your meter so yes your usage charges are always at least two months out of date.
+This is why we suggest you monitor your water meter weekly and read how to do it on our page “How To Read Your Water Meter”.

 - Sewerage service charges – sewerage access $181.03 per quarter

 - Water service charges – water access $53.02 per quarter

 - Gold Coast Water – water usage per kilolitre $1.09